Kapiainen/Advanced-Papyrus/README.md

 If you use [SublimePapyrus](https://github.com/Kapiainen/SublimePapyrus), then you might have noticed that the contents of *Advanced Papyrus.ini* look like the contents of SublimePapyrus' INI file.
 That is because they are the same and you can actually force Advanced Papyrus to use your copy of *SublimePapyrus.ini* by not copying *Advanced Papyrus.ini* into *"\Skyrim\Papyrus Compiler"*.
 This way you can have the same settings for Advanced Papyrus and SublimePapyrus.

+The following section about advanced arguments is not yet available in a release version, but it is on the repository.
+Certain arguments (e.g. *debug*) cause issues when running the compiler from Creation Kit.
 **Most people will not need to use any of the arguments listed below and the arguments should only be used if you know what you are doing!**
 You can also use arguments like *optimize*, *debug*, and *keepasm* which are intended for advanced users.
 These can be added to the INI file in a section labeled *Debug* and each argument should be added as the value to an option starting with *arg*: